sarasjodin/my-express-mysql-course-lab/README.md

 ## More About This Project

-A full-stack web application for managing and displaying courses "in a CV format", built with Node.js, Express, EJS, and a MySQL relational database.
+A full-stack web application for managing and displaying courses "in a CV format", built with Node.js, Express, EJS, and a Postgres relational database.

 Users can:

 - Add new courses via a form
 - View all stored courses
 - Delete (and optionally update) courses

 Each course includes:

 - Course code,
 - Course name,
 - Syllabus URL,